 The design is more complex than L series - belt and gears combination for driving of camshafts, injection pump and balancer mechanism, turbocharging, soon introduced electronically controlled injection pump.
 However, increased displacement and a significant torque up helped to wast many disadvantages of the predecessor, despite the high cost of spare parts.
 But the legend of "outstanding reliability" is just a legend formed at the time when quantity of these engines was immeasurably less than quantity of familiar and problematic 2L-T.

-1WZ - Peugeot DW8 (SOHC 8V) - simple naturally aspirated atmospheric diesel with distribution type injection pump.
+1WZ - Peugeot DW8 (SOHC 8V) - simple naturally aspirated diesel with distribution type injection pump.

-The other engines are turbocharged common rail versions also used in the Peugeot / Citroen, Ford, Mazda, Volvo, Fiat...
+The other engines are turbocharged common rail versions also used by Peugeot / Citroen, Ford, Mazda, Volvo, Fiat...

 The design of 3rd wave - "disposable" aluminium cylinder block with liners and "open deck", 4 valves per cylinder (DOHC with hydraulic lash adjusters), timing chain, VGT, balancing mechanism for 2.2.
 Fuel system - common-rail, injection pressure of 25-167 MPa (1AD-FTV), 25-180 (2AD-FTV), 35-200 MPa (2AD-FHV), forced versions have piezo injectors.
 Against the competitors AD performance can be called decent, but not outstanding.

-More about the design - large review "Toyota AD series".
+Details of the design and problems - in the large review "Toyota AD series engines".

 Design combined the traditional and new solutions - cast iron cylinder block, timing belt, 4 valves per cylinder (DOHC), VGT.
 Fuel system - common-rail, injection pressure of 30-135 MPa, solenoid injectors.

-More about the design - "Toyota GD series"..
+More about the design - see review "Toyota GD series engines".